Kenley: Kenley Common

 Kenley Common comprises 138 acres of green open space surrounding the former Battle of Britain airfield.
-It is a mixture of chalk grassland and ancient woodland set among gently rolling hills.
-Blessed with fine views across the Caterham valley and the North Downs beyond, visitors find it hard to believe that the centre of London is only 14 miles to the north.
+It is a mixture of chalk grassland and ancient woodland set among gently rolling hills and blessed with fine views across the Caterham valley and the North Downs beyond.
 The original common was bought by the Corporation of London in 1883.
 At that time, it encompassed some of the area that is now Kenley Airfield.
 Over the years, compulsory purchases by the Government and subsequent land acquisitions and re-acquisitions have meant that the Common has changed its shape and position, and almost doubled in size.

 The common’s history as an airfield goes back to the First World War when planes were assembled and tested for squadrons in France.
 It proved an important link in the chain of supply and became established as a permanent Royal Air Force station.
-The Second World War saw concrete runways being laid and, as headquarters of ‘B’ Sector in the No 11 Group of fighter stations, it was soon playing a key role in the Battle of Britain.
+The Second World War saw concrete runways being laid and, as headquarters of 'B' Sector in the No 11 Group of fighter stations, it was soon playing a key role in the Battle of Britain.
 Kenley is now the last remaining Battle of Britain fighter station in the southeast to remain in its Second World War form.
-Evidence of its wartime role has survived and the old blast bays, air raid shelters, officer’s mess and the original runways can still be seen.
+Evidence of its wartime role has survived and the old blast bays, air raid shelters, officer's mess and the original runways can still be seen.
 English Heritage identified Kenley as the "most complete fighter airfield associated with the Battle of Britain to have survived".